love-os-architect/LoveOS-v04/README.md

-# LoveOS / ZRR v0.4: Superconducting Intelligence Engine
+# LoveOS v0.4: Superconducting Intelligence Engine

 > **"Intelligence is a physical phenomenon defined by the elimination of resistance."**